 Removing the battery

-- 1 Follow the procedure in Before working inside your computer. - 2 Remove the base cover. - To remove the battery: - a Disconnect the battery cable [1] from the connector on the system board. - b Lift the latch and disconnect the hard disk drive cable [2] from the connector on the system board. - c Peel the hard disk drive cable from the battery [3].
+- 1 Follow the procedure in Before working inside your computer.

+- 2 Remove the base cover.

+- 3 To remove the battery:

+- a Disconnect the battery cable [1] from the connector on the system board.

+- b Unroute the speaker cable [2].